Tennessee Valley Authority: Recent history

-In 2018, TVA opened a new cybersecurity center in its downtown Chattanooga Office Complex.
-More than 20 Information Technology specialists monitor emails, Twitter feeds and network activity for cybersecurity threats and threats to grid security.
+In 2018, TVA opened a new cybersecurity center in its downtown Chattanooga office complex.
+More than 20 information technology specialists monitor emails, social media, and network activity for cybersecurity and grid security threats.
 Across TVA's digital platform, two billion activities occur each day.
-The center is staffed 24 hours a day to spot any threats to TVA's 16,000 miles of transmission lines.
+The center is staffed 24 hours a day to spot any threats to TVA's transmission grid.

 Given continued economic pressure on the coal industry, the TVA board defied President Donald Trump and voted in February 2019 to close two aging coal plants, Paradise Unit 3 and Bull Run.
 TVA chief executive Bill Johnson said the decision was not about coal, per se, but rather "about keeping rates as low as feasible".
 They stated that decommissioning the two plants would reduce its carbon output by about 4.4% annually.
 TVA announced in April 2021 plans to completely phase out coal power by 2035.
 The following month, the board voted to consider replacing almost all of their operating coal facilities with combined-cycle gas plants.
 Such plants considered for gas plant redevelopment include the Cumberland, Gallatin, Shawnee, and Kingston facilities.

 In early February 2020, TVA awarded an outside company, Framatome, several multi-million-dollar contracts for work across the company's nuclear reactor fleet.
-This includes fuel for the Browns Ferry Nuclear Plant, fuel handling equipment upgrades across the fleet and steam generator replacements at the Watts Bar Nuclear Plant.
-Framatome will provide its state-of-the-art ATRIUM 11 fuel for the three boiling water reactors at Browns Ferry.
+This includes fuel for the Browns Ferry Nuclear Plant, fuel handling equipment upgrades across the fleet, and steam generator replacements at the Watts Bar Nuclear Plant.
+Framatome provided its ATRIUM 11 fuel for the three boiling water reactors at Browns Ferry.
 This contract makes TVA the third U.S. utility to switch to the ATRIUM 11 fuel design.
 On August 3, 2020, President Trump fired the TVA chairman and another board member, saying they were overpaid and had outsourced 200 high-tech jobs.
 The move came after U.S. Tech Workers, a nonprofit that works to limit visas given to foreign technology workers, criticized the TVA for laying off its own workers and replacing them with contractors using foreign workers with H-1B visas.

 Citing its aspiration to reach net-zero carbon emissions in 2050, the TVA Board voted to approve an advanced approach of nuclear energy technology with an estimated $200 million investment, known as the New Nuclear Program (NNP) in February 2022.
 This would promote the construction of new nuclear power facilities, particularly small modular reactors, with the first facility being constructed in partnership with Oak Ridge National Laboratory at the Clinch River Nuclear Site in Oak Ridge.
+In December 2025, the United States Department of Energy allocated TVA a grant of $400 million to assist in deployment of advanced light-water SMRs; TVA is planning to build a BWRX-300 SMR.

 On December 23, 2022, TVA had several hours of rolling blackouts due to the late December 2022 North American winter storm.
 As many as 24,000 Nashville Electric Service customers were without power, with thousands more from smaller distributors affected as well.